arvindrajaraman/closed-loop-influence/README.md

 - `models.py` - defines different models that can be used in the estimation process.
 - `train_mlp.ipynb` - interactive environment to train a vanilla neural network-based estimator of the human's internal state.
 - `train_transformer.ipynb` - interactive environment to train a Transformer-based estimator of the human's internal state.

-If you have any questions/inquiries, please email arvind.rajaraman@berkeley.edu.
-Thank you!